material-components/material-components-web/packages/mdc-ripple/README.md

 ### MDCRipple

-The MDCRipple component allows for programmatic activation / deactivation of the ripple, for interdependent interaction between components.
-This is used for making form field labels trigger the ripples in their corresponding input elements, for example.
+The MDCRipple JavaScript component allows for programmatic activation / deactivation of the ripple, for interdependent interaction between components.
+For example, this is used for making form field labels trigger the ripples in their corresponding input elements.

 To use the MDCRipple component, first import the ripple JS.
 See [Importing the JS component](../../docs/importing-js.md) for more information on how to import JavaScript.
 Then, initialize the ripple with the correct DOM element.